What Is Financial Planning? Here’s What You Need to Know

 Takeaways

-• Financial plans are roadmaps that help you form goals and strategies to achieve them.
+• Financial plans are roadmaps to help you form money goals and strategies.

 • Financial plans prioritize what goals matter most to you and your family.